Help » What is a View

 Viewpoints

-A Viewpoint is the (abstract) point or location from which a stakeholder looks at data.
+A viewpoint is the (abstract) point or location from which a stakeholder (role-based) looks at data.

 A stakeholder has needs and interests because of their experience, expertise, job, or role.
 So, there are things they find important to see, understand, or know.
 With views, we can provide that.

-Viewpoint examples are: IT Management Viewpoint, TAX Viewpoint, Security Viewpoint, Privacy Viewpoint.
+Viewpoint examples are: Financial Viewpoint, Risk Viewpoint, IT Management Viewpoint, TAX Viewpoint, Security Viewpoint, Inegration Viewpoint, Privacy Viewpoint.

-A view can be linked to a stakeholder view and viewpoint.
+A view can be linked to a stakeholder and viewpoint.

 Define Views via Classes, Attributes and Values

-If you provide an attribute and a value, then Dragon1 will only let through data objects that match with these classes, attributes, and values.
+If you provide an attribute and a value to the view specification, then Dragon1 will filter out or only let through data objects that match these attributes and values.

 Define Views via Relationships